Agoric/documentation/main/zoe/guide/contracts/multipoolAutoswap.md

 ##### [View all contracts on Github](https://github.com/Agoric/agoric-sdk/tree/master/packages/zoe/src/contracts)

-Multipool Autoswap is a rewrite of [UniSwap](https://uniswap.org/) that supports multiple liquidity pools and direct exchanges across pools.
+Multipool Autoswap is an automated market maker (AMM) that supports multiple liquidity pools and direct exchanges across pools.

 Each liquidity pool maintains a price for exchanges between the central token and a